 DETAILS Formerly called "South of the Slot" in reference to the cable cars that ran up and down Market Street, South of Market is a patchwork of warehouses, nightlife, art spaces, high-rise condo and apartment buildings, and technology companies.
 THE NEIGHBORHOOD Home to dozens of tech startups and multimedia companies, SoMa has a young, edgy vibe.
 Once an industrial area primarily zoned for commercial use, many of SoMa’s former warehouses and office spaces have been converted into luxury lofts, live-work spaces and apartments.
 WHAT TO EXPECT SoMa appeals to young professionals who enjoy the neighborhood’s vibe and its convenient proximity to downtown.
 On SoMa’s smaller side streets,

 DETAILS South Beach, the area south of Market Street nearest the bay, is known for its sunny days, sweeping bay views, and convenient access to the Financial District and SoMa neighborhoods.
 THE NEIGHBORHOOD Once filled with warehouses, South Beach has been transformed over the last decade into a primarily residential neighborhood with modern apartments and luxury condos.
-The area has stellar water views, is convenient to the Financial District and SoMa neighborhoods, and is home to AT&T Park.
+The area has stellar water views, is convenient to the Financial District and SoMa neighborhoods, and is home to Oracle Park.
 WHAT TO EXPECT Recently, South Beach has become home to several of the city's tallest luxury condo buildings, re-establishing it again as one of San Francisco's most prestigious areas